Ontario PNP Express Entry: What South Africans Need to Know

 If a healthcare category draw or STEM draw fires at a CRS you can reach before you get an OINP NOI, take it.
 Federal ITAs and OINP nominations are not mutually exclusive in the planning phase.

-If OINP does send you an NOI and you submit a nomination application, you will need to demonstrate:
+If you received a former OINP NOI and submitted a nomination application, you needed to demonstrate:

-• Proof of the work experience claimed in your Express Entry profile, in IRCC-compliant reference letter format (letterhead, dates, duties matching at least 80% of the target NOC, salary, hours).
+- Proof of the work experience claimed in your Express Entry profile, in IRCC-compliant reference letter format (letterhead, dates, duties covering the NOC lead statement and most of its main duties, salary, hours).

 One area where South Africans often struggle at this stage is the reference letter requirement.
 South African HR departments frequently issue certificates of service that confirm employment dates but omit the detailed duties description IRCC and OINP require.
-If your employer cannot or will not issue a compliant letter, a statutory declaration from a direct supervisor, supported by payslips and IRP5 tax certificates, is the accepted alternative.
+If your employer cannot or will not issue a compliant letter, a statutory declaration from a direct supervisor, supported by payslips and IRP5 tax certificates, may be submitted as supporting evidence; the officer decides whether it is sufficient.

 Alberta as a Backup for Lower CRS Scores